-Founded in 1999 and headquartered in Ames, Iowa, we have a clinical, research and development staff that is developing our pipeline of product candidates for potential commercialization.
-We have established offices in Austin, Texas, where we intend to build our own commercial organization through which we intend to market our oncology products in the United States, and in Devens, Massachusetts, where we manage the development of and strategic relationships relating to our Ebola vaccine product candidate.
-Finally, we have built a distribution facility in Ankeny, Iowa for the distribution of algenpantucel-L, if it is approved, and other potential products we may commercialize.
-Outside the United States we will either commercialize and distribute approved products or seek commercialization and distribution collaborators for our product candidates as we have done with Merck in the case of our Ebola vaccine product candidate.
+Founded in 1999 and headquartered in Ames, Iowa and Austin, Texas, we have a clinical, research and development staff dedicated to our pipeline of product candidates for patients with cancer and other diseases.
+We currently have a manufacturing facility in Ames, Iowa and have plans to expand our facilities to include a commercial manufacturing facility.
+Additionally, we have established offices in Austin, Texas, where we are currently building our commercial organization through which we intend to market our oncology products in the United States, and in Devens, Massachusetts, where we manage the development of and strategic relationships relating to our infectious disease program.
+Finally, we have built a manufacturing and packaging facility in Ankeny, Iowa for the final manufacturing stage of algenpantucel-L, if it is approved, and other potential products we may commercialize.
+Outside the United States we will either commercialize and distribute approved products independently or establish partnerships to address specific needs as we have with Genentech and Merck for some of our product candidates.